simojo/season-spring-2024/README.md

 ### Scoring

-Scoring takes place using GitHub Actions.
+Scoring takes place using GitHub Actions, and the workflow step "Score Round" prints it.
+However, it is also available via the workflow's job summary.

 ## Season schedule